rackerlabs/technical-blog/_posts/2013-02-10-host-your-facebook-app-on-the-rackspace-open-cloud.markdown

    -   Enhanced application and performance monitoring with [New Relic](https://newrelic.com)
    -   Performance and load testing of your application up to web-scale level with [SOASTA](https://www.soasta.com)
    -   Easy browser-based management of your Cloud Files storage with [Cyberduck](https://cyberduck.io)

-That should get you started in hosting your Facebook app on

 That should get you started in hosting your Facebook app on the Rackspace open cloud!